PartlySaneStudios/partly-sane-skies/pages/features/list.md

 Messages sent by nons (non-ranked players) can be configured to have the same white as the rest of the chat.
 This option is off by default but can be turned on in the PSS Config menu.

+### Word Editor

+Replaces a desired word in chat with any other word or phrase, such as changing "Flagmaster" to "FlagHater", but also "Flagmaster" to "Most active contributor".

 ### OwO language